the-turing-way/the-turing-way/book/website/collaboration/new-community/new-community-onboarding.md

 On tools, the group uses often - for example GitHub and communication channels such as Slack.

-* Use Zenodo or similar to host training materials for easier sharing
+* Use [Zenodo](https://zenodo.org/), or a similar open repository, to host training materials for easier sharing.
 * Use a Youtube channel to store induction & training for people to watch in their own time
 * Consider running training & induction sessions every 2-3 months as new people join
 * Consider a Slack channel for new joiners - for questions and discussion.